jflozanor/EZVIZ-Security-Camera-Analysis/README.md

 ### Reporting

 Once we have concluded our device analysis, we will be creating a report with all our findings.
-The report will include the vulnerabilities discovered, if any, and their associated risk score.
-The report will also include possible remediations for the vulnerabilities discovered.
-Finally, we will also create a best practices guide based on our research in order to help secure these devices.
+The report will include the vulnerabilities discovered, or the lack-there-of if none are found.
+It will also include possible remediations for the vulnerabilities discovered.
+Finally, it will mention where the project could be taken next in the future.

 # Resources/Technology needed
 |Resource  | Dr. Hale needed? | Investigating Team member | Description |